 Collision rates per wind turbine vary considerably with the average ranging from 0.01 to 60 bird collisions per year (Drewitt and Langston 2008, Gove et al. 2013).
 Lekuona and Ursua (2007), during a three-year study of 13 wind power plants in Spain (Navarra), calculated a collision risk index (specific risk index) for the species in the area, based on the proportion of observation time in the rotor sweep zone relative to the total observation time of each species.
-This is a risk index based on the behavior and ecology of the species ("how often they are in the endangered zone"), but without considering the inherent vulnerability of some species due to e.g., low maneuverability etc. As expected, this indicator is generally higher for predators and other large species (0-27%), and very low (0-9%) for most passeriformes and other ground-dwelling species (which generally move at lower altitudes than rotors).
+This is a risk index based on the behavior and ecology of the species ("how often they are in the endangered zone"), but without considering the inherent vulnerability of some species due to e.g. low maneuverability etc. As expected, this indicator is generally higher for predators and other large species (0-27%), and very low (0-9%) for most passeriformes and other ground-dwelling species (which generally move at lower altitudes than rotors).

-Although the use of the site depends on the area, it is worth mentioning that in this study, the risk index was high for the white stork (Ciconia ciconia), the two species of the genus Milvus, the Bearded Vulture (Gypaetus barbatus), the Egyptian vulture (Neophron percnopterus), the booted eagle and the Bonelli's eagle (Hieraaetus pennatus and H. fasciatus) and the common kestrel (Falco tinnunculus).
-As regards passeriformes (and other ground-dwelling species), the highest index values were for species such as the Alpine swift (Tachymarptis melba), woodlark (Lullula arborea), Tawny pipit, Tree Pipit (Anthus campestris, A. trivialis) and Red-billed chough (Pyrrhocorax pyrrhocorax).
-Finally, it should be noted that when monitoring mortality from collisions in the same study, the highest values were for the Griffon Vulture (Gyps fulvus), for which the risk index was relatively low (5.5%).
+Although the use of the site depends to a considerable extent on the area, it is worth mentioning that in this study, the risk index was high for the stork (Ciconia ciconia), the two species of the genus Milvus, the vulture (Gypaetus barbatus), the Egyptian vulture (Neophron percnopterus), the hawk eagle and the spotted eagle (Hieraaetus pennatus and H. fasciatus) and the rock shrike (Falco tinnunculus).
+As regards passeriformes (and other ground-dwelling species), the highest index values were for species such as the mountain starling (Tachymarptis melba), tree starling (Lullula arborea), pale starling, tree starling (Anthus campestris, A. trivialis) and red-bellied starling (Pyrrhocorax pyrrhocorax).
+Finally, it should be noted that when monitoring mortality from collisions in the same study, the highest values were for the Vulture (Gyps fulvus), for which the risk index was relatively low (5.5%).

 In a comprehensive analysis of findings for 44 wind power plants in Portugal (2005-2015, Marques et al. 2018), the most frequent findings were from Delichon urbicum, Apus apus, Alauda arvensis, Lullula arborea, Sylvia undata, Alectoris rufa, Buteo buteo, Gyps fulvus, Falco tinnunculus, Ficedula hypoleuca, Phlloscopus collybita, Circus pygargus.
-These are mainly species that air-feed in flocks (swallows/ ashtrays, they may also be attracted to the vicinity of W/T to feed on insects) and species of the family Alaudidae (larks etc.) that also flock (outside the breeding season), display flights (at high altitude) during the breeding season and their habitat often coincides with areas of wind power plant development.
-In general, species of the family Alaudidae show increased vulnerability to collisions (Erickson et al. 2014, Bastos et al. 2016, Grunkorn et al. 2016).
+These are mainly species that air-feed in flocks (swallows/ ashtrays, they may also be attracted to the vicinity of W/T to feed on insects) and species of the family Alaudidae (starlings etc.) that also flock (outside the breeding season), display flights (at high altitude) during the breeding season and their habitat often coincides with areas of wind power plant development.
+In general, it appears that species of the family Alaudidae show increased vulnerability to collisions (Erickson et al. 2014, Bastos et al. 2016, Grunkorn et al. 2016).

-In a particularly extensive four-year survey in Germany for 46 wind farms in low altitudes (Grönkorn et. al. 2016, PROGRESS project), 291 findings were identified, with most common species the Columba palumbus, Anas platyrhynchos, as well as Buteo buteo, Vanellus vanellus, Pluvialis apricaria, Milvus milvus, Falco tinnunculus.
+In a particularly extensive four-year survey in Germany at 46 wind farms at low altitudes (Grönkorn et. al. 2016, PROGRESS project), 291 findings were identified, most commonly Columba palumbus, Anas platyrhynchos, as well as Buteo buteo, Vanellus vanellus, Pluvialis apricaria, Milvus milvus, Falco tinnunculus.
 Extrapolating the results to the wider area, this applies to 0.4% of the breeding population for Columba palumbus, 4.5% for Anas platyrhynchos and 7% for Buteo buteo, while population impacts may occur for Buteo buteo, Milvus milvus.
-According to another database, the most common victims to the German wind power plants are Buteo buteo, Milvus milvus, Haliaeetus albicilla (De Lucas and Perrow 2017).
+According to another database, the most common victims to the German wind power plants are Buteo buteo, bu

+Milvus milvus, Haliaeetus albicilla (De Lucas and Perrow 2017).
 In Spain, the most common victims are Gyps fulvus, Falco tinnunculus, Circaetus gallicus, while proportionally (relative to population) many victims are also reported to be Hieraaetus pennatus, Falco tinnunculus, Circus pygargus.